Vam-Jam/KAG_Gun/README.md

 To start with, we need visuals.
 So the new Render:: binds allow us to send raw vertices to irrlicht, give it a texture and have it appear in game.
 This is good for our use case of just rendering a small sprite.

-For logic, I just made a simple bullet class that keeps track of some important vars, such as position, last position (for interpalation & raycasting), current gravity & velocity and so on.
+For logic, I just made a simple bullet class that keeps track of some important vars, such as position, last position (for interpolation & raycasting), current gravity & velocity and so on.
 The class relies on 2 hooks, onTick and onRender.
 - onTick handles physics, raycasting and killing the bullet if it's lived too long.
 - onRender handles drawing the bullet